-Ready to build your gaming PC?
-Here are the requirements for a good gaming PC to produce a smooth and clear experience for you.
+Are you getting ready to build you’re first gaming computer and don’t know where to start?
+I’ll share the requirements for a good gaming PC to produce a smooth and clear experience for you.

 A gaming processor functions best with at least four cores.
 If you’re working with a limited budget, however, you can choose two cores and avoid running your games on maximum settings.